paulbastian/draft-bastian-jose-pkdh/draft-bastian-jose-pkdh.md

 The following JWS headers are used to convey Public Key Derived HMAC for JOSE:

  * `alg` : REQUIRED.
 The algorithm parameter describes the chosen signature suite, for example the ones described in [Suites](#generic_suites).
- * `pkds` : REQUIRED.
-The `pkds` (Public key derived secret) parameter specifies the inputs needed to derive a symmetric key for MAC [PKDS Headermake](#pkds_header).
+ * `pkdh` : REQUIRED.
+The `pkdh` (public key derived HMAC) parameter specifies the inputs needed to derive a symmetric key for MAC [PKDH Headermake](#pkdh_header).
  * `nonce` : OPTIONAL.
 The `nonce` may be provided by the Recipient additional to it's public key and ensure additional freshness of the signature.
 If provided, the Producer SHOULD add the `nonce` to the header.

-## The "pkds" Header Parameter {#pkds_header}
+## The "pkdh" Header Parameter {#pkdh_header}

-The pkds protected header parameter specifies the inputs needed to derive a symmetric key for MAC computation using a key agreement and derivation scheme.
+The pkdh protected header parameter specifies the inputs needed to derive a symmetric key for MAC computation using a key agreement and derivation scheme.
 Its value is a JSON object that includes identifiers, public keys, and algorithm-specific parameters relevant to the derivation.

 ### Syntax and semantics

-The `pkds` Header Parameter value MUST be a JSON object with the following fields:
+The `pkdh` Header Parameter value MUST be a JSON object with the following fields:

 * `pkr` (object, REQUIRED): The Recipient's public key used in DH-KA.
 The `pkr` object MUST contain at least one key claim as defined in Section 4.1 of {{RFC7515}}.